Why is my sump pump low water pressure

 Frequently Asked Questions

-How do I clean a sump pump inlet?
+How do I know if my sump pump is failing?

 Connect with certified professionals in your area